fenago/machine-learning-for-finance/lab_guides/Lab_8.md

 they\'re annoying for the user, they are helpful for the programmer.
 At least it\'s clear that the code failed, and often the developer will find an accompanying crash report that describes what went wrong.
-Yet as you go beyond this book and start developing your own models, you\'ll sometimes encounter machine learning code crashes too, which, for example, could be caused if the data that you fed into the algorithm had the wrong format or shape.
+Yet as you go beyond this course and start developing your own models, you\'ll sometimes encounter machine learning code crashes too, which, for example, could be caused if the data that you fed into the algorithm had the wrong format or shape.